MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/New-MgPrintService.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphPrintService>`: printService
+`BODYPARAMETER <IMicrosoftGraphPrintService>`: printService
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[Endpoints <IMicrosoftGraphPrintServiceEndpoint1[]>]`: Endpoints that can be used to access the service.
+  - `[Endpoints <IMicrosoftGraphPrintServiceEndpoint[]>]`: Endpoints that can be used to access the service.
 Read-only.
 Nullable.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[DisplayName <String>]`: A human-readable display name for the endpoint.
     - `[Uri <String>]`: The URI that can be used to access the service.

-ENDPOINTS <IMicrosoftGraphPrintServiceEndpoint1\[]>: Endpoints that can be used to access the service.
+`ENDPOINTS <IMicrosoftGraphPrintServiceEndpoint[]>`: Endpoints that can be used to access the service.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DisplayName <String>]`: A human-readable display name for the endpoint.
   - `[Uri <String>]`: The URI that can be used to access the service.